/

 If you are at that scaling point when the team has grown to a size that requires more complex structure, you can take a look at how successful companies structure their teams.
 Not that there is no single correct team system in a SaaS.
 Roles and responsibilities of each team member can be different from one company to another.
 If you started from the needs, as advised in the beginning, you know that you got where you had to come.

-Alternatives to hiring: outsourcing and team extension
+Alternative to hiring: outsourcing

 When you are just starting a company, hiring professionals from different fields is a huge challenge and takes lots of resources.
 That’s why outsourcing some of the work to a design agency is a smart decision in such cases.
 You get the result faster while saving time on the hiring process.